HOW DID THE JAMM'N BEGIN?

 What an adventure!
 [Also known as wine and crying.]

 A post office strike that tested my sanity and almost brought us to our knees in our 1st year, load shedding schedules that were never on time, unreliable couriers, corruption, theft, massive client fraud, near impossible government red tape, customs clearance headaches.

-At first, the only South African manufacturers who had the supply monopoly in the country, were not keen to supply us.
-Probably because they didn’t know who we were and we were not going order with 6 figure invoices – we were not worth their time.
+At first, the only South African manufacturers who had the supply monopoly in the country were not keen to supply us.
+They didn’t know who we were, and we were not going to place an order with a 6 figure invoice, so we were not worth their time.
 So we reached out to international suppliers, bit the financial bullet and clawed our way forward.

 WE STARTED TO DO IT!